pikonguwu/SEP_52/README.md

 The login and register page writing and csv file supporting by Zecheng Zuo.

-## AI generated report and transaction records
+## AI generated report , AI chat history and transaction records

-AI generated report function and transaction record export function are completed by Chen Chen
+AI generated report function , AI chat history and transaction record export function are completed by Chen Chen